improv42/taskfocus/README.md

-# Task Focus - a to-do web app using Rails, jQuery, and AJAX.
+# Task Focus

+## A to-do web app using Rails, jQuery, and AJAX.

 User Accounts:
   * Sign in with Facebook